neondatabase/website/content/docs/guides/vercel.md

 1. In the Neon Console, select your project.
 2. Select the **Integrations** page.
 3. Find the Vercel integration under the **Manage** heading, and click **Manage**.
-4. In the **Vercel integration** drawer, select the environment variables you need in your Vercel deployments.
-Changes will apply to future preview deployments.
-The selected variables will appear in your Vercel project with your next `git push`.
+4. In the **Vercel integration** drawer, select the environment variables you require.
+The selected variables will be set in your Vercel project with your next push.

 <Admonition type="note">
 Clicking **Redeploy** in Vercel does apply variable changes made in Neon to your Vercel project.